Learn how developers can inspect your designs and export assets in our web app — no Mac required.

 How to export all assets

-To export all of the assets in a document, navigate to its overview page and click on the Export Assets button at the bottom of the right sidebar.
+To export all of the assets in a document, click on the Export Assets button at the bottom of the right sidebar, under the About tab.
 You’ll get the option to download the final files in ZIP format.

 Depending on the total size of the assets you’re exporting, you may be able to download your assets straight away, or you may see a notification that explains the export is processing and that we’ll notify you once it’s complete.